0cjs/sedoc/app/gitlab.md

 default to `build`, `test` and `deploy` if not explicitly set; jobs are assigned to the `test` stage if not explicitly assigned.

+Pipelines must have at least one (visible) job.

 The `/ci/lint` path in your GitLab instance contains a validator for `.gitlab-ci.yml` files.
 There are also [example build configs].